telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 > Searching over XML data source is available as of __R2 2018__.

->important As of R3 2018 the constructor of the HighlightTextBlock needs to have the SearchStateManager passed as a parameter.
+>important In case highlighting in a custom column or CellTemplate is needed, the __HightlightTextBlock__ can be used.
+As of __R3 2018__ its constructor needs to have the __SearchStateManager__ passed as a parameter.
 It is exposed through the SearchStateManager property of RadGridView.
+The usage of the __HighlightTextBlock__ is demonstrated in the [Custom Highlight Column](https://github.com/telerik/xaml-sdk/tree/master/GridView/HighlightCustomColumn).

 As of __R1 2016__, __RadGridView__ supports searching.
 Through the new boolean __ShowSearchPanel__ property of the control, the user can show/hide the search panel.
 Its default value is __False__.
 If hidden, the search panel can be shown with the __Ctrl+F__ shortcut.